CReynoldson/whats-the-weather/README.md

 - 1 hour adding data manipulation and error handling to the controller and route files
 - 45 minutes adding files and environment config for deploying to Heroku
 - 30 minutes writing the Readme because I'm the odd duck that enjoys writing documentation
+- 30 minutes to add authentication handling with hardcoded variable

 ### Assumptions made
 My user story for this was focused on non-scientific users who just want to get a layperson's view of the weather.
 As a result I limited the precision of the temperature values to 2 decimal places, which I assume is too vague for if that data were being used in a meteorological society app, for example.